 Synchronous detection is used to demodulate Double Sideband Suppressed Carrier AM (DSB-SC AM).
 Also known as coherent or homodyne detection, the scheme requires phase information to track the phase drift of the transmitted carrier in order for this detection scheme to work.

 A basic component used to achieve this detection scheme is a phase-locked loop (PLL) circuit.
-The PLL circuit is more complicated than the envelope det… Continue
+The PLL circuit is more complicated… Continue

 Added by John Santiago on June 27, 2008 at 2:30pm —